mckernant1/lol-predictions-bot/README.md

 `!setTimezone <Timezone>` -> !setTimezone <Timezone> -> This will set your timezone.
 Timezone should be formatted like America/Los_Angeles or a timezone code such as PST or CET.
 Example: !setTimezone PST

 `!setPasta <Pasta>` -> Sets your personal pasta.
 You can use your servers emotes, but private server emotes that this bot is not in will not work.

-`!pasta` -> Prints out your pasta that you have saved
+`!pasta [number of times]` -> Prints out your pasta that you have saved the specified number of times